IF YOU ARE DISABLED OR BLIND

 |For more information about paying your travel costs to attend a medical exam, see the SSI Spotlight on Payment for Travel to Medical Exams or Tests.|

 In deciding if you are disabled, the DDS team uses a process called the sequential evaluation process.

 If you appear to meet all the non–medical eligibility requirements (income, resources, residency, citizenship, etc.), we use a step–by–step process to determine if you are disabled.
 These steps are called the sequential evaluation process.
 The following sections describe how we use the sequential evaluation for adults and children.

-SEQUENTIAL EVALUATION FOR ADULTS AGE18 OR OLDER
+SEQUENTIAL EVALUATION FOR INDIVIDUALS AGE 18 OR OLDER

 STEP 1: ARE YOU WORKING?